JosephDaedra/JosephDaedra/README.md

-# THIS IS A PAGE TO LOG MY SERVER BUILD AND LEARNING PROGRESS I GUESS
+# THIS IS A REPOSITORY TO LOG MY SERVER BUILD AND LEARNING PROGRESS I GUESS
  If it is helpful to even one other person than it is worth my while to make this.
 Happy sailing. 🚀